rubyonracetracks/tutorial-rails-rubymn2/06-02-opening_show.md

     check_opening_for_link
   end
 ```
-* Please note that unregistered visitors do not get a link to the user profile page, because they do not have access to it.
 * Enter the command "sh test_app.sh".
-All 4 new integration tests fail.
+All 3 new integration tests fail.
 * Enter the command "alias test1='Command to run failed tests minus the TESTOPTS portion'".
 * Enter the command "test1".
-The same 4 integration tests fail because the opening profile page does not have the expected content.
+The same 3 integration tests fail because the opening profile page does not have the expected content.

 #### Opening Profile Page
 * Fill in the blank app/views/openings/show.html.erb file with the following code: